EECS150/asic_labs_fa21/project/checkpoint2.md

 ### 6. Checkpoint 2 Deliverables
 *Checkoff due: Nov 10 (Wednesday), Nov 12 (Friday), Nov 15 (Monday), 2021*

 Congratulations!
-You’ve started the design of your datapath by implementing your pipeline diagram, and written and thoroughly tested a key component in your processor and should now be wellversed in testing Verilog modules.
+You’ve started the design of your datapath by implementing your pipeline diagram, and written and thoroughly tested a key component in your processor and should now be well-versed in testing Verilog modules.
 Please answer the following questions to be checked off by a TA.

 1. Show that all of the assembly tests pass